7 Best-Kept Secrets to Using Whole Dried Galangal Slices Like a Pro

 You can bruise the slices using the back of a knife, a pestle, or even gentle pressure with your fingers.
 This preparation step is especially useful for slow-simmered dishes like soups, stews, and curries, where it allows the galangal to fully infuse its earthy, peppery, and citrusy notes into the cooking liquid.

-Rehydrate Before Use
+Rehydrate Dried Galangal Before Use

 To soften the slices and release their aroma, soak them in warm water for 20–30 minutes.
 Alternatively, you can add them directly to simmering broths or curries, such as Thai Tom Yum or Indonesian Rendang, allowing them to rehydrate as they infuse flavor.
 As a general guide, about 1 tablespoon of rehydrated dried slices can replace 3 tablespoons of fresh galangal, since dried galangal is more concentrated.

 Whole dried galangal slices are a cornerstone of Southeast Asian cuisine, particularly in Thai and Indonesian cooking.
 Their tough, woody texture makes them ideal for infusing dishes with deep, earthy, and citrusy flavors, rather than being eaten directly.
+Here are some cooking methods on how to use dried galangal in cooking.
+For recipes that require how much galangal paste to use instead of fresh you may want to visit: https://www.bbc.co.uk/food/galangal

 - Herbal Tea: Steep 2–3 slices in hot water for 5–10 minutes to create a warming, aromatic tea.
 This beverage is often enjoyed for its soothing properties and subtle spice notes.

 - Soups and Curries: Add dried galangal to coconut milk-based soups and rich broths for earthy depth.
-Classic dishes include Thai Tom Kha Gai, Massaman Curry, and other slow-simmered curries and stews.
+Classic dishes include Thai Tom Kha Gai, Massaman Beef Curry, and other slow-simmered curries and stews.

 - Broths and Marinades: Simmer the slices in bone or vegetable broths to develop a flavorful base.
 They can also enhance marinades for chicken, fish, or other proteins, adding aromatic complexity.